yuvalmGS/gigaspaces-wiki-jekyll/xap97net/nhibernate-external-data-source.markdown

 ## NHibernate Mapping File

 Each persistent class requires a mapping file that defines how to map the object to and from the database.
-This walkthrough shows a simple {{Person}} class and its corresponding mapping file.
+This walkthrough shows a simple `Person` class and its corresponding mapping file.
 {gdeck:Person Class|top}
 {gcard:Person Class}
-Our {{Person}} is defined in Assembly name entities.
+Our `Person` is defined in Assembly name entities.
 {code:java}
 namespace Entities
 {